tugcantopaloglu/file-to-api-dotnet/README.md

 ### Prerequisites

 - .NET 8.0 SDK or later
-- (Optional) Azure AD tenant for Azure AD authentication
+- Windows Server with Active Directory (for authentication)
+- Server must be domain-joined (if authentication is enabled)

 ### Running the Application